Finasteride vs Minoxidil: Choosing the Best Hair Loss Treatment for You

 Meanwhile, the cost of Minoxidil depends on strength, quantity and brand.
 The average cost of a 60ml bottle of 2% solution is £12 to £28 and for a 5% solution is £15 to £35.
 For a 73g can of 5% foam, the average cost can vary from £15 to £40.

-Which is More Effective for Hair Loss?
+Finasteride vs Minoxidil: Which Is More Effective for Hair Loss?

 The effectiveness of Finasteride versus Minoxidil as a hair loss treatment can hugely depend on the type of hair loss.

 In a clinical study, 40 patients were selected to take 1 mg/day of oral Finasteride and 25 patients were chosen to take 5% topical Minoxidil twice a day.
-After 12 months of treatment, the study found that oral Finasteride and topical Minoxidil were effective and safe in treating mild to severe male androgenetic alopecia.
+After 12 months of treatment, the study found that oral Finasteride and topical Minoxidil were effective and safe in treating mild to severe androgenetic alopecia.
 However, oral Finasteride appeared to be more effective.
 [6]

-In a comparative study of 450 Chinese patients with male androgenetic alopecia, 160 men were assigned to take Finasteride 1 mg/day, 130 men were assigned to take 5% topical Minoxidil and 160 men were assigned to take a combined medication.
+In a comparative study of 450 Chinese patients with male androgenetic alopecia, 160 men were assigned to take Finasteride 1 mg/day, 130 men were assigned to take 5% topical Minoxidil and 160 men were assigned to take combined medication.
 After 12 months, the study found that men who took the combined medication showed the best efficacy (94.1%), behind Finasteride (80.5%) and Minoxidil (59%).
 [7]

 If you are considering using a combination of oral Finasteride and topical Minoxidil to treat hair loss, please consult with your healthcare provider beforehand to discuss the potential risks and benefits.